-A further systematic review showed that 100% fruit juice appears to increase the risk of dental caries in children slightly, but most sources of sugar/carbohydrate appear to increase this risk (22).
+A further systematic review showed that 100% fruit juice appears to slightly increase the risk of dental caries in children, but most sources of sugar/carbohydrate appear to increase this risk (22).

-Perhaps the main issue with fruit juice is that it is just easier to over-consume than whole fruit.
-This is because whole fruits contain fiber and tend to be more filling than just drinking juice.
+Perhaps the main issue with fruit juice is that it is easier to over-consume than whole fruit.
+This is because whole fruits contain fiber and are more filling than just drinking juice.
 However, a large-sized orange typically contains 87 calories and 17 grams of sugar, while a cup of orange juice provides 119 calories and 21 grams of sugar (23, 24).

 In other words: it’s much easier to consume too many calories from a few glasses of orange juice per day than it is by eating multiple whole oranges.

 For more information: 15 types of fruit juice and their nutritional values

 Herbal tea is distinct from “true tea” as it refers to drinks made from plants other than Camellia sinensis (responsible for green and black tea).